 JB – So what are the key criteria for a couple thinking about this approach rather than a traditional divorce?

-AM – The place for a couple to start is with our brief questionnaire that will help determine if they are a good fit for Friendly Divorce.
-While ethics rules prohibit us from representing both sides in a divorce, even an amicable one, we can explain the process to the spouse that contacts our firm.
+AM – While ethics rules prohibit us from representing both sides in a divorce, even an amicable one, we can explain the process to the spouse that contacts our firm.
 If we determine that the couple’s situation is a good fit for Friendly Divorce, then we can proceed with Friendly Divorce.

 JB – Friendly Divorce assumes that everything goes smoothly.
 What happens if there is a snag along the way and the couple reach a stumbling block?